jr-robotics/robo-gym/README.md

 A [paper](https://arxiv.org/abs/2007.02753) describing robo-gym has been accepted for IROS 2020.
 A video showcasing the toolkit's capabilities and additional info can be found on our [website](https://sites.google.com/view/robo-gym)

+**NOTE**: We are continuously working to improve and expand robo-gym.
+If you are interested in reproducing the results obtained in the IROS 2020 paper please refer to v.0.1.0 for all the 3 repositories involved in the framework: [robo-gym](https://github.com/jr-robotics/robo-gym/tree/v0.1.0), [robo-gym-robot-servers](https://github.com/jr-robotics/robo-gym-robot-servers/tree/v0.1.0), [robo-gym-server-modules](https://github.com/jr-robotics/robo-gym-server-modules/tree/v0.1.0).

 [See the News section](#news)

 <!-- omit in toc -->